ILIAS-eLearning/ILIAS/Services/WebServices/RPC/lib/README.txt

 4) Start the server:

-Set the default character encoding:

-bash$ export LC_CTYPE=en_EN.UTF-8

 Start the server:

-bash$ java -jar ilServer.jar ilServer.properties &
+bash$ java -Dfile.encoding=UTF-8 -jar ilServer.jar ilServer.properties &

 You will receive the PROCESS_ID of the started RPC-Server